NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 In some sense, anything that fits this structure, could be considered an IVP (more on this in @sec:Parareal).
 Because initial values "lock in" the trajectory of an object based on the EOM's physics, the IVP can be solved numerically.

+=== Energy Drift & Symplectic Integrators <sec:energy_drift>

+When it comes to solving EOMs numerically, possibly the biggest factor that should influence the choice of integration method is the length of time on which the EOM is considered.
+Almost all methods are not inappropriate to use on small scale problems, but some of these methods result in innacurate or even unphysical behavior due to the accumulation of approximation-error.
+For EOMs, one way to quantify this error is through the idea of *energy drift*.

+Outside of considering the energy of the whole universe, the total energy of a (well-defined) system does not change in time.
+If a system is composed on multiple objects, then the total energy of each object individually can change, but the total energy of all the objects combined is constant.
+This simple idea provides a reference with which to compare the simulated energy.

+The difference between the simulated energy at any point in time and the initial energy acts as a mesasurement of the innacuracy of the simulation at that point in time i.e. the _local error_.
+A corrolary to this is that the difference between the energy at the end of the simulation and the initial energy serves as a measure of the _global error_ as the local error compounds over time.
+In other words, the energy of the system _drifts_ away from the true value as error is compounded.

+While almost all methods _can_ be used for any problem, some methods result in less energy drift for the same time-step.
+A specific class of these methods is known as *symplectic integrators*.
+The underlying reasons for this are out of the scope of this work, but an important note is that even though these methods mititgate the effects of energy drift substantially, they do not yield exactly zero drift @RackauckasSymplectic.
+It is these symplectic integration methods that are considered in this work.

-=== Traditional Numerical Methods <sec:trad_methods>
+=== Predictor-Corrector Methods

-- Predictor-Corrector Methods
+// - Predictor-Corrector Methods
-  - The PA is not the first of its kind to follow this "predict-correct-loop" structure.
+//   - The PA is not the first of its kind to follow this "predict-correct-loop" structure.
 In fact, there is a whole class of integration algorithms known as _predictor-corrector_ methods.
-  - Hartree-Fock Method (i.e. Self-Consistent Field Theory) is similarly iterative to the PA but iterations are done to minimize energy according to the variational principle of quantum mechanics.
+//   - Hartree-Fock Method (i.e. Self-Consistent Field Theory) is similarly iterative to the PA but iterations are done to minimize energy according to the variational principle of quantum mechanics
-- Symplectic Integration

 == High-Performance Computing <sec:hpc>